curl/everything-curl/usingcurl-proxies.md

 ### Proxy environment variables

-curl checks for the existence of specially-named environment variables before it runs, to see if a proxy is requested to get used.
+curl checks for the existence of specially-named environment variables before it runs to see if a proxy is requested to get used.

 You specify the proxy by setting a variable named `[scheme]_proxy` to hold the proxy host name (the same way you'd specify the host with `-x`).
 So if you